tybottorff/bottorffdocs/linsley_postdoc/notes/goals.md

 ## Does ICB induce expansion of T cells?
  - idea is that checkpoint inhibition could have been inhibiting proliferation of (exhausted) T cells, so ICB releases 'brake' on T cells and allows proliferation in response to tumor/self antigens
 ## If ICB does induce expansion, do the TCR repertoires before and after ICB have distinct TCR features (as a proxy for cross-reactivity) that can allow prediction of irAE development?
+ - public TCRs junctions are shorter (less N additions) and more germline-like (higher pgen), so more crossreactive and a good stratification for my feature analysis
+ - CDR2 in V gene binds MHC, CDR1/3 bind peptide, so good to focus on CDR1/3
+ - C-terminus of peptide interacts with beta chain, alpha chain for N-terminus, so good to focus on alpha and beta and separate analysis is ok
  - what happens to expanded cells after treatment? do they persist? keep expanding? move to a specific tissue?
  - caveat to using pgen as crossreactivity proxy: germlineness pgen calculated from entire TCR seq but only (?)
 CDR3 contributes most to antigen specificity? how much of pgen variance comes from cdr3 nt variance?
  - **BRI data shows monoclonal CD8s in respone to varied antigens (TAA, T1D, HA from flu), perhaps crossreactive, and they have shorter alpha chains --> do I see this in mined data??**